OrbitalEnterprises/eve-esi-client/docs/FittingsApi.md

 Get fittings

-Return fittings of a character  ---  This route is cached for up to 300 seconds
+Return fittings of a character  ---  This route is cached for up to 300 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/fittings/)

 ### Example
 ```java